nvnklk/bag-of-words/BagOfWords/README.md

 Bag of Words
 ============
+Create a multiset (bag) of terms for a corpus where multiplicity of terms are preserved but not the word order.

 Bag-Of-Words (BOW) is a popular data representation model for many Information Retrieval (IR) and Text processing methods.
 A term is an unit in this model and a